mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Un-Supervised Learning/Dimentionality Reduction/ICA.md

 - ICA is a computational method for separating a multivariate signal into **independent non-Gaussian components**.
 - It’s often described as a **blind source separation** technique.

-##### Stattical Indepence Concept : Statistical independence refers to the idea that two random variables: X and Y are independent if knowing one does not affect the probability of the other.
+##### Statistical Indepence Concept : Statistical independence refers to the idea that two random variables: X and Y are independent if knowing one does not affect the probability of the other.
 Mathematically, this means the joint probability of X and Y is equal to the product of their individual probabilities.

 <img width="772" height="189" alt="image" src="https://github.com/user-attachments/assets/de0afccb-8e23-413d-8212-9034e40784fa" />